xoors/design-guide/README.md

 Make use of 'Domain-Driven Design', which consists of below building blocks:

-+ **Entity** is an object with an individual identity, e.g. Customers, Items.
++ *Entity* is an object with an individual identity, e.g. Customers, Items.
-+ **Value Objects** do not have their own identity, e.g. Address, it makes sense only in the context of a specific customer.
++ *Value Objects* do not have their own identity, e.g. Address, it makes sense only in the context of a specific customer and therefore does not have an independent identity.
-+ **Aggregates** are composite domain objects.
-Aggregates are special importance of ...
++ *Aggregates* are composite domain objects.
+They facilitate the handling of invariants and other conditions.
+An order, for instance, can be an aggregate of order lines.
+This can be used to ensure that an order from a new customer doesn't exceed a certain value.
+This is a condition that has to be fulfilled by calculating values from the order lines so that the order as *Aggregate* can control these conditions.
-+ **Services** contains business logic.
++ *Services* contains business logic.
-+ **Repositories** serve to access all entities.
++ *Repositories* serve to access all entities.
 Typically, there is persistent database behind repository.
-+ Factories
++ *Factories* are mostly useful to generate complext domain objects.

 ### Service Gateway